-- 1) To identify children with special educational needs and additional needs and to provide effective provision and support. - 2) To work within the guidance of the SEN Code of Practice, 2014. - 3) To operate a whole school approach to the management, identification and provision for children with special educational needs. - 4) To provide a Special Educational Needs Coordinator (SENCO) who will work with the SEN and Disability policy and ensure staff have the training and tools to implement support and provision. - 5) To provide support and training for all staff working with children with special educational needs. - 6) To ensure pupils, parents or carers and school are partners in planning, reviewing and strategic decision making. - 7) To ensure that SEN and inclusive practice is positively valued by all members of the academy community. - 8) To use the Assess, Plan, Do, Review approach in line with the SEN Code of Practice, 2014 to achieve a high level of achievement for all.
+- 1) To identify children with special educational needs and additional needs and to provide effective provision and support. - 2) To work within the guidance of the SEN Code of Practice, 2015. - 3) To operate a whole school approach to the management, identification and provision for children with special educational needs. - 4) To provide a Special Educational Needs Coordinator (SENCO) who will work with the SEN and Disability policy and ensure staff have the training and tools to implement support and provision. - 5) To provide support and training for all staff working with children with special educational needs. - 6) To ensure pupils, parents or carers and school are partners in planning, reviewing and strategic decision making. - 7) To ensure that SEN and inclusive practice is positively valued by all members of the academy community. - 8) To ensure that all students with SEN are offered full access to a broad, balanced and appropriate mainstream that sets high expectations for every pupil whatever their prior attainment. - 9) To use our best endeavours to ensure that a pupil with SEN gets the support they need - 10) To implement a graduated approach and use the Assess, Plan, Do, Review approach in line with the SEN Code of Practice, 2014 to achieve a high level of achievement for all. - 11) To work collaboratively with external agencies and specialists including those from Social Care and Health. - 12) To ensure the Equality Act 2010 duties for pupils with disabilities are met. - 13) In conjunction with the Medical Policy make arrangements to support pupils with medical conditions and to have regard to statutory guidance supporting pupils with medical conditions. - 14) To have regard to any other guidance issued by the United Learning Trust.